4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 2. Program Manager, Excise Tax Policy is responsible for ensuring the procedures are accurate and updated regularly as needed.

-3. The Chief, Estate & Gift/Excise Tax is responsible for ensuring the procedures within this section are adhered to by employees in Excise Tax Examination.
+3. The Chief, Estate & Gift/Excise Tax Exam is responsible for ensuring the procedures within this section are adhered to by employees in Excise Tax Examination.

-4. Form 637 registration case work and SAT designations are processed by the following areas:
+4. Form 637 Registration case work and SAT designations are processed by the following areas:

-• Excise Case Selection (ECS) and Workload Selection and Delivery (WSD) - The selection of sample review cases and monitoring the Annual Form 637 Registration Workplan is conducted by ECS/WSD.
+• Excise Case Selection (ECS) and Workload Selection and Delivery (WSD)- The selection of sample review cases and monitoring the Annual Form 637 Registration Workplan is conducted by ECS/WSD.
 Refer to IRM 4.24.23.4.

 Program Management and Reviews

-• Examination Headquarters Monthly Briefing.
+• Examination Headquarters Monthly Briefings

-• Program Manager Monthly Briefing.
+• Program Manager Monthly Briefings

 2. Program Effectiveness - Excise Embedded Quality Performance Reports measure whether quality attributes are applied uniformly and consistently.